reddit/baseplate.py/docs/api/baseplate/observers/timeout.rst

 By default, requests will not time out unless you configure them.
 The following configuration settings allow you to customize this.

+If your service has queue consumers, the `server_timeout.default` applies to them as well and determines how long they have to process each message.

 .. code-block:: ini

    [app:main]